Large-scale cortex-core structure formation in brain organoids: Stage I Model

-The time evolution of large-scale structures can be divided into a linear and a non-linear era.
-In cosmology, the convention is to solve the linear equations and use the results as initial conditions for N-body simulations of the non-linear era that ultimately predict the formation of structures, such as galaxies.
-Similarly, we divide the organoid evolution into linear and non-linear regimes and solve the linear equations to find the initial conditions for the non-linear evolution.
-However, in the non-linear regime, instead of deriving density growth in terms of the forces, we use the exact form of the differential equations to derive the evolution, or adaption, of the effective forces on the cell nuclei by incorporating the observed density growth.
-The latter approach is reasonable because, unlike cosmology, one can observe the entire density evolution.
+Given the coupled, non-linear equations above, we will divide the brain organoid evolution into linear and non-linear regimes by solving the linearized form to find the initial conditions for the non-linear evolution.
+However, in the non-linear regime, instead of deriving density growth in terms of the forces, we use the exact form of the differential equations, and the observations, to derive the evolution of the effective forces on the cell nuclei as they may change over time, unlike in cosmology.